Situated in the Southern Interior of British Columbia, the city of Kelowna extends from the beaches of the

 Originally, the City of Kelowna required that the roof of the hotel tower conform to the traditional "peaked" roof style.

-However, RCL was able to convince them to allow the design of a landscaped roof terrace that would be accessible to guests
+However, Studio/RCL was able to convince them to allow the design of a landscaped roof terrace that would be accessible to guests

 and suitable for receptions and parties.
 The terrace has since become a popular spot for guests to relax and enjoy the panoramic